sisl/astra-rl/docs/tutorials/customizing_training/index.md

 ### 1) System — *How models run/interact*

-Handles loading models/tokenizers, performing **one rollout step** (auditor/target generation), computing **log-probs** (for DPO/PPO, etc.), advancing the conversation state, and defining a **reward**.
+Handles loading models/tokenizers, performing **one rollout step** (tester/target generation), computing **log-probs** (for DPO/PPO, etc.), advancing the conversation state, and defining a **reward**.

 * Guide: [System Customization](problems.md)

 ### 2) Sampler — *How data is collected*

-Defines how auditor–target interactions are generated and structured for training/eval (e.g., **single-path vs. tree** rollouts), what per-step data is stored, and what the solver receives.
+Defines how tester–target interactions are generated and structured for training/eval (e.g., **single-path vs. tree** rollouts), what per-step data is stored, and what the solver receives.

 * Guide: [Sampler Customization](environments.md)